hasgeek/events/_50p_events/upi-workshop.md

   right_content: |
     ### Content Outline
-     - Talk + Q&A on how what is UPI, how it works and what you can do with it.
-Deep dive into the APIs, best practices.
+     •	What is UPI
+        •	UPI Payments Flow
+	      •	Deep dive into UPI API Suite
+	      •	Merchant Payments
+	      •	Intent
+	      •	WebCollect
+	      •	SDK
+	      •	Your own handle
+	      •	Deep dive into each of other different options available for you to integrate UPI
-     - Work from product spec to fully working UPI implementation.
+	      •	Work from product spec to fully working UPI implementation.
+(With hands on help from the Juspay team)
-     - Plugging UPI into your stack
+	      •	Plugging UPI into your stack
-     - Designing flows
+	      •	Designing flows
-     - Integrating APIs
+	      •	Integrating APIs
-     - Show and tell of what was built + Q&A + tips
+	      •	Show and tell of what was built + Q&A + tips

 ---